truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/ConfigMinioEnterpriseSNMD.md

 Specify the default user UID **568** or the UID for the new user created in TrueNAS to serve as the MinIO app admin user.

-{{< trueimage src="/images/SCALE/Apps/InstallMinIOACLConfigSettings.png" alt="MinIO Enterprise ACL and ACE Settings" id="MinIO Enterprise ACL and ACE Setting" >}} new image
+{{< trueimage src="/images/SCALE/Apps/InstallMinIOEnterpriseData1ACLandACESettings.png" alt="MinIO Enterprise ACL and ACE Settings" id="MinIO Enterprise ACL and ACE Setting" >}}

 {{< include file="/static/includes/apps/AppInstallWizardACLConfiguration.md" >}}